sl9898/EXP-ActionGoalRecognition/README.md

 # EXP-ActionGoalRecognition
 This is the experiment scripts and analyses scripts for the fMRI study *Dissociating Goal from Outcome During Action Observation*.
-The study aims to find
+The study aims to find regions in the brain that represent action goals independently of outcomes when people are observing others' actions.

 ## Experiment
 - Contains scripts for running the fRMI experiment